kaifhm/sudoku/README.md

 # Sudoku
-A game of sudoku made in pygame, with highlight number, notes and error highlight
+A game of sudoku made in pygame, with highlight number, notes and error highlight feautures

 # Issues
 - Autosolve feauture is being worked on